 The BPAA is committed to making sure that our members and supporters are as informed as possible about the impact the COVID-19 pandemic is having on our province, our publishing community, and the larger book world.
 As we move through the relaunch strategy, the BPAA will continue to update this page with current information and new resources that will assist our community through the recovery process.

-These pages are updated daily as new information comes out.
+These pages are updated as new information comes out.

 - COVID-19 Resources for Canadian Businesses